Natural Gourmet Institute Contact Us

 lecture

-Writing a really outstanding business plan can be overwhelming.
-If you would like to run your own food business some day, this informative lecture will help you to better understand what is involved: how to create a road map and raise capital.
-When you're ready to start, you'll be way ahead of the game.
-This class will help you to assess your client base, your offering, the competition, the market, the industry, the financial situation, and forecasts.
+Writing an outstanding business plan can be overwhelming.
+If you would like to run your own food business, this informative lecture will help you to better understand what is involved; how to create a road map and raise capital.
+When you’re ready to start, you’ll be way ahead of the game.
+This class will help you write a corporate statement that includes your values as well as assess your client base, your offering, the competition, the market, the industry, the financial situation, and forecasts.
 The comprehensive handout for this class highlights each section within the plan with key advice on how to proceed.
 Useful resources, including ones that will help you write your plan at no charge, are included.

 Instructor: Terry Frishman